Sally Casswell

 Sally Casswell ONZM is a New Zealand academic, and as of 2019 is a full professor at the Massey University.
-She is a member of the WHO Expert Advisory Panel on Drug Dependence and Alcohol Problems and is chair of the Scientific Advisory Board of the Global Alcohol Policy Alliance.
+She is a member of the WHO Expert Advisory Panel on Drug Dependence and Alcohol Problems and is Chair of the Scientific Advisory Board of the Global Alcohol Policy Alliance, and former Vice-President of the Kettil Bruun Society.
 She is a Fellow of the Royal Society of New Zealand and an Officer of the Order of New Zealand.

 Academic career

 After a 1974 PhD titled 'Acute effects of cannabis intoxication' at the University of Otago, Casswell moved to Massey University, rising to full professor.
+She was the 2025 winner for the Award for Advancement of International Research Collaboration on Alcohol at the International Kettil Bruun Society for Social and Epidemiological Research on Alcohol.

 Much of Casswell's work involves the public-health psychology, including issues such as alcohol regulation, recreational drug regulation and sugar taxes.
 She has argued in favour of a greater contribution of multinational alcohol companies to the costs of alcohol-related harms.
+Casswell leads the International Alcohol Control Policy Study which collects data from 40 countries on alcohol policy, alcohol use, and policy relevant behaviour aiming to benchmark the effectiveness of policy changes over time and with the aim to be comparable across countries.